 Lung cancers are classified by how they manifest.
 These classifications are important as they relate to the rate at which the cancer spreads, the treatment options, and the survival rate/life expectancy of the patient.
 The two main classifications for lung cancer are non-small cell lung cancer and small cell lung cancer.

 Non-Small cell lung cancer is the most common form of lung cancer.
 Roughly 80% of all cases of lung cancer are non-small cell.
-It has more and better treatment options than small cell.
-Therefore, the survival rate/life expectancy is much better than with small cell.
+It has a wider variety of more effective treatment options than small cell.
+Therefore, the survival rate and life expectancy is much higher in non-small cell than in small cell.
 According to the National Cancer Institute (NCI), there are 3 common forms of non-small cell lung cancer.

 - Adenocarcinoma: Found in an outer area of the lung.
 It makes up roughly 40% of lung cancer cases.